TransitScreen/wp-github-pipeline/README.md

 ## Installation

 Install the plugin on a Wordpress site using any of the following methods.

-* Use the Wordpress plugin interface to upload the compiled plugin (locatedin the `dist/` directory).
 * [COMING SOON:] Use the Wordpress plugin interface to search for the plugin in the plugin library.
 * Fork and/or Clone the repo from here and to run `composer install` to get the dependencies.
 This is ideal if you plan to contribute.